vandop/flight-network-diagnostics-toolset/profiles/README.md

 ### Idle reset probe for appliance discovery

-This scenario intentionally leaves the connection idle for increasingly long periods without keep-alives so that load balancers or firewalls that issue RSTs can be identified.
-Monitor the client log for messages like `failed after <seconds> seconds idle` to capture the time of the disconnect and correlate it with server- or network-side logs.
+This scenario establishes a Flight channel, exchanges an initial message, and then leaves the connection idle for increasingly long periods without keep-alives.
+Every time the idle window elapses the client sends another RPC on the same channel so that any mid-path device that injected an RST during the quiet period is surfaced immediately.
+When a reset is detected the client logs both the idle duration before the failure and the time spent waiting for the response, reconnects, and keeps iterating so you can capture multiple RSTs in a single run.
+Correlate the log lines with upstream firewall or proxy records to pinpoint which hop is reclaiming the connection.

 ```bash
 python -m server.flight_server --config profiles/idle-reset-probe/server.yaml &